cobe571/Lockheed-U-2S/README.md

 Le U-2 a vu de nombreuses améliorations, mais sa longévité est due au fait qu'il est, sans aucun doute, l'utltime avion subsonique de haute altitude.
 Le succès des premiers modèles a conduit à la réalisation de milliers de missions de surveillance avec les 56 cellules d'origine.

 Unfortunately, its difficult handling characteristics claimed over 40 airframes and many lives of the volunteers who flew them.
-The programs mission success increased demand of the capabilities and so, the second generation U-2 was developed.
+The program's mission success increased demand of the capabilities and so, the second generation U-2 was developed.
 The second generation aircraft was larger by 40%.
 The fuselage was enlarged which allowed more space for the pilot to wear a full pressure suit and for the bays to carry larger sensor packages.
 The second generation aircraft was known as the U-2R and alternatively as the TR-1.
 The latest version, the U-2S has a glass cockpit and clear front windscreen